 The Utopia Award Ceremony will take place on October 1, 2022, from 5:00 p.m. until 7:00 p.m.
 EST. Anyone who attends the conference is welcome and encouraged to also attend the award ceremony.

-The Award Ceremony will kick off at 5:00 p.m. with a DJ and networking room where conference participants and award ceremony attendees can hang out, relax, enjoy some music, and network for the hour leading up to the award ceremony.
+The Award Ceremony will kick off at 5:00 p.m. with genre and demographic based networking rooms where conference participants and award ceremony attendees can bounce around and hang out, relax, and network for the hour leading up to the award ceremony.
 The ceremony itself will begin at 6:00 p.m.
 EST and will be over by 7:00 p.m.
 EST.

 Nominations for the first annual Utopia Awards will be open to works published in 2021 that exemplify hopeful, utopian climate fiction.

 Works nominated for a Utopia Award must have been published during 2021.